LibVNC/macVNC/README.md

 # Building

+You'll need LibVNCServer for building macVNC; the easiest way of installing this is via a package manager:
+If using Homebrew, you can install via `brew install libvncserver`; if using MacPorts, use `sudo port install LibVNCServer`.

-macVNC uses CMake, thus it's:
+macVNC uses CMake, thus after installing build dependencies it's:

     mkdir build
     cd build